After Intravenous Anesthesia Sedation

 - Do not drink with a straw or spit for the first 48 hours after surgery.

-- Do not smoke for the first 72 hours after surgery.
+- Do not smoke or vape for the first 72 hours after surgery.

 - Do not drive a car or operate machinery for at least 24 hours after surgery or while you are taking prescribed pain medications.